ansible/awx/docs/docsite/rst/userguide/job_templates.rst

   Please note that this is an example script.
 You should edit this script if you need more dynamic behavior when detecting failure scenarios, as any non-200 error code may not be a transient error requiring retry.

 Most likely you will use callbacks with dynamic inventory in AWX, such as pulling cloud inventory from one of the supported cloud providers.
 In these cases, along with setting *Update On Launch*, be sure to configure an inventory cache timeout for the inventory source, to avoid hammering of your Cloud's API endpoints.
-Since the ``request_tower_configuration.sh`` script polls once per minute for up to ten minutes, a suggested cache invalidation time for inventory (configured on the inventory source itself) would be one or two minutes.
+Since the ``request_awx_configuration.sh`` script polls once per minute for up to ten minutes, a suggested cache invalidation time for inventory (configured on the inventory source itself) would be one or two minutes.

-While we recommend against running the ``request_tower_configuration.sh`` script from a cron job, a suggested cron interval would be perhaps every 30 minutes.
+While we recommend against running the ``request_awx_configuration.sh`` script from a cron job, a suggested cron interval would be perhaps every 30 minutes.
 Repeated configuration can be easily handled by scheduling in AWX, so the primary use of callbacks by most users is to enable a base image that is bootstrapped into the latest configuration upon coming online.
 To do so, running at first boot is a better practice.
-First boot scripts are just simple init scripts that typically self-delete, so you would set up an init script that called a copy of the ``request_tower_configuration.sh`` script and make that into an autoscaling image.
+First boot scripts are just simple init scripts that typically self-delete, so you would set up an init script that called a copy of the ``request_awx_configuration.sh`` script and make that into an autoscaling image.

 Passing Extra Variables to Provisioning Callbacks
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~